 Matthew Vadum, Senior Editor, Organization Trends and Foundation Watch

 The author of Subversion Inc.: How Obama’s ACORN Red Shirts are Still Terrorizing and Ripping Off American Taxpayers (WND Books, 2011), Vadum writes and speaks widely on ACORN and other radical advocacy organizations and their sources of funding.
-He is a frequent guest on Fox News and a contributor to Human Events and The American Spectator.
+He is a frequent guest on Fox News and a contributor to FrontPageMag.com, American Thinker, PJMedia.com, Daily Caller, and the American Spectator.
 Vadum received an M.A. in American Studies from Georgetown University.